BretStateham/AzureDay-ScenarioLabs/Labs/02-AzureStorageLab/HOL.md

 In this section, you will open an existing MVC Website in Visual Studio.
 This website simulates an existing on-premise website.
 Later, we will create an Azure Storage Account and migrate the websites assets into that storage account.

 >**Note:** The website created in this account is the same website that is created in the **Windows Azure Training Kit** [Building and Publishing ASP.NET Applications with Windows Azure Web Sites and Visual Studio 2012](https://github.com/WindowsAzure-TrainingKit/HOL-ASPNETAzureWebSitesVS2012) lab, but with one exception.
 The database will be stored in a full SQL Server 2012 Express instance rather than LocalDB.

->**Note:** The steps below assume you are remoted into the development Virtual Machine created during the **"01-SetupVS2013SQLVM"** lab.
-If you prefer can follow the exact same steps on a Windows machine with **Visual Studio 2013 Ultimate RC** and **SQL Server 2012 Express** installed, however the instructions assume the environment created in the setup lab.

 <a name="Exercise1Task1"></a>
 #### Task 1 – Opening the MVC Sample Website in Visual Studio 2013 ####